Basecamp vs ClickUp for remote teams (2026): I Tested Both

 Pricing & Value

-For teams under 20 people, ClickUp's free tier or Unlimited plan often beats Basecamp's per-seat pricing.
-For teams over 30 to 40 people, Basecamp Pro+ starts looking very compelling from an ROI standpoint.
+For teams under 20, ClickUp's free tier or Unlimited plan usually beats Basecamp's per-seat pricing.
+For teams over 30 to 40, Basecamp Pro+ starts looking sharp from an ROI angle.

-Don't overlook what ClickUp replaces either.
-If it eliminates your standalone time tracking tool, your doc platform, or your separate goals software, the real cost comparison shifts significantly.
-We're talking potentially $50–$100 per user per month in consolidated tools.
+And think about what ClickUp consolidates.
+If it replaces your standalone time tracking, your doc platform, and your goals software, the real savings are $50–$100 per person per month across consolidated tools.

 Winner: Depends on team size.
-ClickUp wins for small teams; Basecamp Pro+ wins at scale.
+ClickUp for small teams; Basecamp Pro+ for scale.

 Customer Support

-Neither tool offers phone support on standard plans, which is pretty standard across SaaS.
-Basecamp provides email support with a reputation for friendly, human responses — though response times can stretch on weekends.
-Their documentation is excellent.
+Neither offers phone support on standard plans, which is pretty standard.
+Basecamp provides email support with genuinely friendly responses—though support can slow down on weekends.
+Their documentation is solid.

-ClickUp offers live chat support on paid plans, plus a large community forum and an extensive help center.
-Enterprise plans get a dedicated success manager.
-For remote teams spread across different time zones — which is, you know, most remote teams — ClickUp's live chat support is practically more useful than Basecamp's email-only approach.
+ClickUp offers live chat on paid plans, plus a community forum and extensive help center.
+Enterprise includes a dedicated success manager.
+For remote teams spread across zones, ClickUp's live chat is practically more useful than email-only.

 Winner: ClickUp for responsiveness.